 When people pass by Gulf Shrimp in Southington, they stop.
 It’s hard to resist taking a photo with the 5-and-a-half foot tall lobster statue that stands out front.

-But no one is taking photos with the massive crustacean now.
+But no one was taking photos with the massive crustacean for four months.
 Someone lobsternapped it, but the lobster is back.

 The worker assumed that Camille Simoneaux, the co-owner of Gulf Shrimp, had taken it home to paint it, as she has in the past, Simoneaux said.

 Simoneaux said they realized over the weekend that the 150-pound fiberglass lobster was missing and called police to report the theft.

 “It was a little comical to report a missing lobster.
 I was waiting for the chuckle on the other end.
 They took it seriously and knew exactly what I was talking about because so many people have seen it and noticed it when they drive by,” Simoneaux said.